See page 8 - 9 for UNIFORM DRESS CODE:

 HATS - Hats are not allowed in any indoor area, including classrooms.
 Inappropriate logos/designs are not allowed.

 JACKETS – Jackets include those with zippers and buttons and may be of any color, as long as they do not violate any of the M.U.S.D.
 Administrative Regulations on Appearance.
 The PE hoodies are also allowed.

 PHYSICAL EDUCATION UNIFORMS – The physical education shorts and t-shirts are to be worn in physical education classes only.
 Students may wear PE hoodies, but they may not wear sweatpants outside of PE.

-UNIFORM WAIVERS – Contact Russell to schedule an appointment with the Assistant Principal.
+UNIFORM WAIVERS – Contact the school office to schedule an appointment with the Assistant Principal.
 Parent/guardian and student must be present at the meeting.
-Uniform waivers are usually granted due to financial difficulties or other hardships.
-If approved, students must adhere to the Milpitas Unified School District Administrative Regulations on Appearance below.

 MILPITAS UNIFIED SCHOOL DISTRICT ADMINISTRATIVE REGULATIONS ON APPEARANCE